 What Kind Of Paint Brush For Polyurethane?

 Use natural bristle brushes for oil-based polyurethane and synthetic bristle brushes for water-based polyurethane.
-Choose high-quality, fine-bristle brushes for smooth finishes.
+Choose high-quality, fine-bristle brushes for smooth finish.